jviereck/vedit/Readme.md

 - there is a project wide search (well, actually there is something that executes a command on your command line and shows you the result... see more below)

+Notes showing what might come next are availabe in the [notes.txt](notes.txt) file.

 ## Key combinations for the editor